-Within Cascade's service areas, the City of Bellingham and Whatcom County in Washington, and the City of Bend, Oregon have developed GHG reduction goals.
+Within Cascade's service areas, the City of Bend, Oregon and the City of Bellingham and Whatcom County in Washington have developed GHG reduction goals.
 A summary of those commitments is provided below.
-Also, Snohomish County, which overlaps Cascade's service area, created an ad hoc Climate Advisory Committee in 2019 to provide recommendations in the next few years that encourage adoption of policies, programs, and practices in order to reduce GHGs, address climate change, protect public health, and preserve the natural environment within the county.
-Cascade is running sensitivity analyses in this IRP that reflect new limitations applied to natural gas use in the City of Bellingham.
+Also, Snohomish County, which overlaps Cascade's service area in Washington, created an ad hoc Climate Advisory Committee in 2019 to provide recommendations in the next few years that encourage adoption of policies, programs, and practices in order to reduce GHGs, address climate change, protect public health, and preserve the natural environment within the county.

-There are other areas adjacent to Cascade's service areas adopting similar commitments, such as Tacoma, Seattle, and Edmonds, Washington, Multnomah County and Portland, Oregon, and Vancouver, British Columbia.
+There are other areas adjacent to Cascade's service areas adopting similar commitments, such as Portland, Oregon, Tacoma, Seattle, Edmonds, and Multnomah County, Washington, and Vancouver, British Columbia.
 Cascade has also observed adoption of energy action plans to switch from gas to electric in the Cities of Ashland and Eugene.